Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Sample Complexity Analysis

-\begin{assumption} The noise has zero mean, i.e., $\mathbb{E}(v_{rs}) = 0$, is independent across experiments and frequencies (It does not need to be identically distributed), and is almost surely bounded such that $\mathbb{P}(|v_{rs}| \leq \eta_r) = 1$, where the bound $\eta_r$ depends on the frequency.
-Consequently, $v_{rs}$ is a sub-Gaussian random variable with variance $\eta_r^2$.
+\begin{assumption} The noise has zero mean, i.e., $\mathbb{E}(v_{rs}) = 0$, is independent across experiments and frequencies (it does not need to be identically distributed), and is almost surely bounded such that $\mathbb{P}(|v_{rs}| \leq \eta_r) = 1$, where the bound $\eta_r$ depends on the frequency.
+Consequently, $v_{rs}$ is a sub-Gaussian random variable with variance proxy $\eta_r^2$, which means its variance is bounded by $\eta_r^2$.
 We denote by $\bar{\eta} = \max_{r \leq M} (\eta_r)$ the worst-case noise bound across all frequencies. \end{assumption}